Lelant/director-musices-new-version/README.md

 - **Show score as Graph:** if selected while pressing apply, a graph showing every voice as a line will be displayed (y-axis = midi-pitch, x-axis = time in quarternotes)
 - **Export Performance:** exports the rule generated performance as midi file (named "rulegenerated_performance.mid")
 - **Export Graphs:** exports all graphs and the piano roll as png files
+- **Add Rule:** opens an input dialog for the user to choose a rule to open.
+All available rules can be found in the dictionary in **rule_dictionary.py**
+- **Show Voices:** opens a window with checkboxes.
+The user can select which attribute (volume, duration, duration difference) of every voice will be opened as a graph

+### Rules
+- Every rule starts with a checkbox.
+When pressing apply, all selected rules will be applied.
+- Following the name of the rule, there is a number box and a slider.
+These control the quantity parameter for the rule.
+The user can adjust how big the effect of the rule should be.
+- Following are all parameters individual to the rule.
+Each parameter is labeled by name and has one input box for the value.

 ## Adding new rules